If Reality Won’t Provide Narrative Coherence, I’ll Borrow Some

 During that same time period, I’d lie in bed at night, listening to a Reba McEntire playlist I made.
 When I get sick, or I have an infusion, or I’m scared, I listen to Reba.
 Nothing soothes a broken heart like For My Broken Heart and nothing gives hope in darkness like Somehow You Do.
 Reba vibrates with this energy that says, “Yeah, this is all awful, it’s gonna hurt.
 Put your boots back on.
 Let me give you a hug.
 Now get back on the horse.”

 Eight-year-old me first saw Reba on CMT in the living room of our double-wide trailer in Helper, Utah.
 I remember it because it was a few weeks after my baptism and I had my Kermit and Miss Piggy dolls with me, and Buttercup kept trying to chew them.
 It was a late fall, early winter weekend morning.
 There were no leaves on the trees outside the window.
 I could feel hot air coming out of the floor vent.
 My mom had made me put on socks with my nightshirt.
 I’d been sick, maybe even in the hospital.
 I was laying on the floor, right in front of the television.
 The carpet was brown and black swirls.
 The TV was color console, dark grain wood.
 We didn’t have a remote control yet so I had to punch the numbers into the cable box.
 Reba was singing Whoever’s in New England, and I thought she looked so sad and pretty holding her coffee cup while looking out the window of her house.
-The video doesn’t really hold up to time, but if you’re questioning my deep and abiding love for Reba and this song, may I suggest this video of her performing this song with Cody Johnson a couple years ago.
-You’ll see.

 Then, I abruptly shifted from Reba to Sheryl Crow, where I cycled through all of her 90’s albums on repeat.
 When I was not listening to this, I was watching Star Trek Next Generation.
 The house was almost finished.
 I was feeling a bit better.
 Legalities were wrapping up.
 I started to think a bit more concretely about the structure I wanted in my life and more than anything, I wanted calm.